Equity Benchmarking Project

 - The Circle on Philanthropy and Aboriginal Peoples in Canada

-This project is made possible thanks to generous support from our Lead Partner, Scotiabank.
+This project was proposed and advocated by the Network for the Advancement of Black Communities (NABC), and made possible thanks to generous support from our Lead Partner, Scotiabank.

-Imagine Canada is also grateful for the support and participation of our Sector Partner, Canadian Red Cross.
-We would also like to acknowledge the support of our Knowledge Partners, Community Foundations of Canada and KCI.
+Imagine Canada is also grateful for the support and participation of our Sector Partner, The Canadian Red Cross Society, and acknowledges the support of our Knowledge Partners, Community Foundations of Canada and KCI.